Trust and asset protection

 If you are thinking about setting up a trust or appointing guardians, then we are the trusted name for this kind of legal work in the region.

-After all, this department is lead by Michael Sandler, our Senior Partner, who few lawyers in the country can equal when it comes to such matters, which makes him one of the region’s most respected experts.
+After all, this department is lead by Michael Sandler, our Senior Partner, who few lawyers in the country can equal when it comes to such matters, which makes him one of the region’s most respected trust solicitors.

 Way back in the 1970s Michael’s career started in this area of law.
 Through over 40 years of changes of legislation, his knowledge has expanded and he has helped all our legal team learn from these many years of experience.